SanjanaKumarii0/two-sample-hypothesis--t-testing/README.md

-# Two-Sample Hypothesis-t-Testing (T-Test) in Python
+# Two-Sample Hypothesis-Testing (T-Test) in Python

 ## 📌 Project Overview
 This project demonstrates **two-sample hypothesis testing** using Python.